Know How People Steal Your Identity

 - Steal newly issued items such as credit cards, checks, utility bills, insurance statements and benefits documents from your unsecured mailbox.

 - Look over your shoulder at the ATM to capture your personal identification number (PIN).

 Thieves also may use more sophisticated tactics to steal your identity such as:

 - Phishing: Be sure to watch out for the red flags or phishing emails.
 Identity thieves send emails pretending to be financial institutions or other legitimate businesses, requesting your personal information to avoid an account closure or suspension.
 Your financial institution will never initiate contact asking for personal information.

-- Skimming: I sounds complicated, but it's one of the oldest tech scams in the book.
-Here's how skimming credit card numbers works: thieves use a special storage device that steals credit or debit card numbers, usually at an ATM or POS machine, which they then use to process transactions with your account.
+- Skimming: It sounds complicated, but it's one of the oldest tech scams in the book.
+Here's how skimming credit card numbers works: Thieves use a special storage device that steals credit or debit card numbers, usually at an ATM or POS machine, which they then use to process transactions with your account.

 - Malware use: Scammers use malware, malicious software that affects computers, to obtain your personal information via the Internet.
 Do your best to prevent computer hacking with a quality antivirus and spyware/malware removal software.

 With access to your name, address, Social Security number (SSN), bank or credit card statements or other personal information, identity thieves can:

 - Open fraudulent bank, credit card or cellphone and other service accounts in your name.